Stranger in the Alps: Critical reception

 Stranger in the Alps received acclaim from critics; review aggregator Metacritic gave the album a weighted average score of 82/100 based on 16 critic reviews, indicating "universal acclaim".

 Josh Modell of The A.V.
-Club gave the album a perfect score, saying, "Stranger In The Alps alchemizes sorrow into redemptive beauty.
+Club gave the album a perfect score, saying, "Stranger in the Alps alchemizes sorrow into redemptive beauty.
 It's never about wallowing, but about slowly moving through it.
 That difference, played out over some incredible, wise-beyond-her-years songwriting, makes it one of the best albums of the year."
 Writing for Pitchfork, Sam Sodomsky said that the album is "a collection of songs about intimacy, documenting how our relationships affect the way we view ourselves and interact with others...
 Bridgers' voice has a breezy, conversational flutter [that] sounds best when she double-tracks it in layers of light falsetto", rating the album 7.0/10.
+Leonie Cooper of NME gave the album a score of four stars out of five, and wrote: "A kind of urban folksiness runs deep through the record, and the strummed softness of 'Would You Rather' even features Bright Eyes' Conor Oberst.
+The downbeat vibe is cut through by unmitigated banger 'Motion Sickness' but Strangers In The Alps is definitely album for the sad times."